hubert-sikorski/portfolio/README.md

   - Made popups for projects

 - Version 1.1
-  - Content update
+  - Content updated
-  - Changed gifs to videos
+  - Changed GIFs to videos
   - Optimized videos and images
   - Added more responsiveness